Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Update History.md

 I forgot to make this to dropbox

 - Now don`t need to use C Drive only
-Use only C Drive only is bad idea, with f string and os we can use CZCM at any folder!
+Use only C Drive only is bad idea, with f string, sys and os we can use CZCM at any folder!
+Speciak thanks to Nice Zombies : fix path problem

 ### 0.3 (soon)